Dynamic Wetting by Concentrated Granular Suspensions: Supplementary information (SI)

 To initiate each experiment, the sample is filled into the cup of the Couette geometry.
-The measurements were started immediately, to prevent sedimentation of the particles.
-The time needed to fill the geometry, close the gap, and start the measurement procedure, is long enough to ensure temperature equilibrium.
+The bob was then carefully inserted into the filled cup, ensuring that no air bubbles were trapped and that the suspension occupied the entire annular gap.
+The measurements were started immediately to prevent sedimentation of the particles.
+The time required for filling the geometry, inserting the bob, and initiating the measurement procedure was sufficiently long to allow temperature equilibration.
 Due to the significantly greater mass of the cylinder, the sample has the same temperature as the cylinder.

-To ensure the reproducibility of rheology measurements, different runs were performed for each filling of the Couette cell, with the first run always being discarded and the second and third runs being taken into consideration.
-The following steps are involved in each rheology measurement sequence.
-The first frequency sweep, an amplitude sweep, the second frequency sweep, the first shear rate sweep (SRS), and the second shear rate sweep.
-Presented in Fig.~\ref{SRS-Rheology} are the results of the last two shear rate sweep steps.
-During these measurements, the samples are subjected to continuous shear by systematically increasing the shear rate from \SI{0.1}{\per \second} up to \SI{100}{\per \second}, and the resulting stress response is evaluated.
-These measurements determine viscosity as a function of shear rate.
-The data demonstrate high reproducibility across multiple runs for various fillings of the Couette cell.
+To ensure reproducibility, different runs were performed for each filling of the Couette cell.
+The first run was always discarded, and only the second and third runs were taken into account.
+Each measurement sequence consisted of five consecutive steps: (i) a first frequency sweep, (ii) an amplitude sweep, (iii) a second frequency sweep, (iv) a first shear rate sweep, and (v) a second shear rate sweep.
+The results of the two shear rate sweeps (steps iv and v) are shown in Fig.~\ref{SRS-Rheology}, and the amplitude sweep (step ii) is presented in Fig.~\ref{fig:Osillatory_Measurements}.
+The frequency sweeps (steps i and iii) were not considered in the subsequent analysis.

+Additional shear rate sweep data in Fig.~\ref{SRS-Rheology} confirm the high reproducibility across multiple runs and different fillings of the Couette cell.